luizbills/wp-plugin-base/README.md

 ## Getting started

-This boilerplace has is organized into several files and folders.
+This boilerplace is organized into several files and folders.
 It is essential that you understand each of them.

 ### `/main.php`